puppetlabs-toy-chest/puppetlabs-debbuilder/README.md

 ### The Pieces ###

-  The module has four classes and two defined type included.
+  The module has four classes and two defined types included.
 The classes and defined types can be used to create a builder setup as desired, but the base debbuilder class takes four parameters that should be sufficient for most situations.